 Unlike seeing some types of medical specialists where a physical examination is almost always necessary, a consultant psychiatrist seldom needs to do more than listen to your story and talk with you about it for an hour or so.
 It is therefore not only possible to have your consultation on a secure internet video link (via your desktop computer, tablet or mobile phone) but research shows that, in many ways, it is preferable.

 As you can see from the recommendations at the bottom of this page and the independent reviews of our service at iwantgreatcare, those who have tried it all seem to be willing to recommend our service.
 So we must be doing something right!

-An online private consultation takes place within a weeks rather than in a couple of months (or years in some cases!); and at a date and time that suits you.
+An online private consultation takes place at a date and time that suits you.
 What is more, using our online system is definitely cheaper than seeing a private psychiatrist in any face to face setting.

 The details of this will have been discussed with you in the consultation.
 There can be additional fees incurred, for instance if we privately prescribe medication, but you will be clearly told about these at the time.
 See a detailed breakdown of our fees here